 Straits of Mackinac Shipwreck Preserve

-Our Preserve features 13 marked marked shipwrecks for experienced divers, with 9 additional buoyed sites in the shallows water, and still others in deeper waters nearby, though not marked by the Preserve.
+Our Preserve features 13 marked marked shipwrecks for experienced divers, with 9 additional buoyed sites in shallower water.
+There are several other nice shipwrecks to dive in deeper waters nearby, though these are not marked by the Preserve.
 Frequent fog, ice, and narrow shipping lanes were the cause of most area wrecks.
 Half a dozen lighthouses in and around the preserve testify to the dangers that existed prior to the invention of radar in the 1940’s.
 Tragedies have continued, however.
-One modern wreck within the boundaries of the preserve is the Cedarville, a self-unloading freighter that sank in 1965 after a collision in fog.
+One modern wreck within the boundaries of the preserve is the Cedarville, a self-unloading freighter that sank in 1965 after a collision in foggy conditions.

 For those traveling with non-divers or divers looking for things to do between dives, the area offers a wide variety of activities for the whole family.